githubtraining/react-course/responses/00-setup.md

 ### Open a Pull Request
 To get started, navigate to the `Pull Requests` tab and open a Pull Request for the `changes` branch.
 Make sure to title your Pull Request `Changes`.

 Once you open the Pull Request, steps will appear inside the Pull Request itself.
+I will close this issue after.